On the Geometric Coherence of Global Aggregation in Federated Graph Neural Networks: Conclusion

 \section{Conclusion}

-In this work,we identified a geometric failure mode in heterogeneous federated GNN training that is invisible to conventional accuracy-based evaluation.
+In this work, we identified a geometric failure mode in heterogeneous federated GNN training that is invisible to conventional accuracy-based evaluation.
 Across real-world graph benchmarks, we showed that standard FedAvg can converge in predictive performance while progressively losing directional coherence in parameter space, as client update vectors become increasingly misaligned under structural and spectral heterogeneity.
-To mitigate this pathology, we proposed the GGRS, a lightweight server-side mechanism that monitors update geometry and regulates aggregation to preserve directional consistency and stable global optimization trajectories.
-From our observation, GGRS maintains substantially higher alignment, reduced variance, and smoother sensitivity behavior than unregulated FedAvg, without sacrificing node classification accuracy.
-These results establish geometric coherence as a measurable and correctable dimension of federated GNN health.It demonstrates that numerical convergence alone is insufficient under heterogeneity.Further,we would express some extensions which include applying geometric regulation to other structured architectures (e.g., graph transformers), incorporating operator-level summaries such as subspace drift or curvature-aware diagnostics, and developing theoretical proofs on alignment preservation and stability.
-Further, exploring GGRS to privacy-constrained secure aggregation settings and analyzing its impact on downstream robustness and generalization remain important open directions.
+To mitigate this pathology, we proposed GGRS, a lightweight server-side mechanism that monitors update geometry and regulates aggregation to preserve directional consistency and stable global optimization trajectories.
+Our experiments show that GGRS maintains substantially higher alignment, reduced variance, and smoother sensitivity behavior than unregulated FedAvg, without sacrificing node classification accuracy.
+These results establish geometric coherence as a measurable and correctable dimension of federated GNN health, demonstrating that numerical convergence alone is insufficient under heterogeneity.
+Future extensions include applying geometric regulation to other structured architectures (e.g., graph transformers), incorporating operator-level summaries such as subspace drift or curvature-aware diagnostics, and developing theoretical convergence proofs on alignment preservation and stability.
+Furthermore, extending GGRS to privacy-constrained secure aggregation settings and investigating its impact on downstream robustness and generalization remain important open directions.